Verifiable Hybrid Secret Sharing With Few Qubits: Methods

 \subsubsection{Verifiable Classical Secret Sharing}

 A verifiable classical secret sharing scheme is a scheme which shares a classical secret of the dealer among $n_c$ nodes in a verifiable way, using classical shares.
 The scheme is such that $p_c$ nodes cannot gain any information about the classical secret after coming together (secrecy) and there are at most $t_c$ active non-adaptive cheating nodes that the scheme tolerates.
 We represent the classical verifiable secret sharing protocol with a triple $(p_c,t_c,n_c)$-\vcss.
-Here we treat the \vcss~scheme as a secure black box which leaks no information about the classical key $s$, even if the adversary has access to quantum side information during the execution of \vcss. \vcss~schemes that are information theoretically secure in the context of classical adversary have been presented \cite{Rabin1989,Chaum1988,Stinson2000}.
-To the best of our knowledge, security of protocols of \cite{Rabin1989,Chaum1988,Stinson2000} against an adversary with quantum side information was never formalized.
-However, we note that in Theorem~13 of \cite{Unruh2010} it was proven that any classical protocol which is statistically secure in a universal composable (UC) sense, is also statistically UC-secure against a quantum adversary.
+Here we treat the \vcss~scheme as a secure black box which leaks no information about the classical key $s$, even if the adversary has access to quantum side information during the execution of \vcss. \vcss~schemes that are information theoretically secure in the context of classical adversary have been presented in for example \cite{Rabin1989,Chaum1988_unconditionally,Stinson2000}.
+Here we add it as an assumption that any \vcss~protocol used to build Protocol 1 is secure against a quantum adversary in the information-theoretic sense.

-In what follows, unless specified otherwise, we will consider a classical \vcss~protocol of \cite{Rabin1989}.
-This scheme is information-theoretically secure with exponentially small probability of error $2^{-\Omega(r')}$, where $r'$ is the security parameter.
-Here, for convenience, we choose $r'$ such that $r'=r$, where $r$ is the security parameter of \vhss.
-The protocol can tolerate up to $t_c < \tfrac{n_c}{2}$ malicious nodes.
-In particular, it also implies that $p_c = t_c < \tfrac{n_c}{2}$.
-To the best of our knowledge UC-security of this protocol was never formalized.
-Therefore, here we add it as an assumption that a \vcss~protocol used in Protocol 1 is secure against a quantum adversary in the information-theoretic sense.

 \begin{assumption} The \vcss~scheme used to build Protocol 1, does not leak any information about the secret key $s$ to any set of $p_c$ nodes, except with probability exponentially small in the security parameter $r$, even in the presence of quantum side information.
 That is, the scheme is information theoretically secure in the presence of a quantum adversary. \end{assumption}